pleabargain/python_rasa/README.md

 I synched it to github

-I ran pip install on codespace
+I ran pip install rasa on codespace

 Now, I am waiting... the rasa package is huge and heavy...